 Walt Disney World is a magical and fun place.
 With four different theme parks, there is so much to do.
 But in all the opportunities for attractions, shows and activities, don’t miss out on these fun moments.
 They are some of my absolute favorites!

-2. Tinkerbell’s Flight at the beginning of Wishes, the Magic Kingdom firework show.
+2. Tinkerbell’s Flight during Happily Ever After, the Magic Kingdom firework show.
 You have to pay attention so you don’t miss this.
-At the beginning of Wishes, Tinkerbell (a real person, lit up in costume) will fly from the right side of the castle to a building at the top Main Street.
+During the show, Tinkerbell (a real person, lit up in costume) will fly from the right side of the castle to a building at the top Main Street.
 Best places to stand are: on Main Street, on the hub right in front of the castle or the Tomorrowland bridge.
 If you are in this area, you won’t miss her.
 And if you look during the day, you can spot her wire.

 3. The Kilamanjaro Safari.
 This is one of my favorite attractions at the Animal Kingdom.
 On this ride, you will have to remind yourself that you are still in Florida.
 Many of the animals roam freely and often are near the safari truck.
 Some of my favorite Animal Kingdom moments have been when we were within a couple arms-lengths of a giraffe or ostrich.